Thogaruchesti-hemanth/simple_login_in_flutter/README.md

 ![Dart](https://img.shields.io/badge/Dart-3.0-blue?style=for-the-badge&logo=dart)

 ## 📌 Overview
 This is my first Flutter project—a simple login page with a responsive UI that adapts seamlessly to mobile, tablet, and web views.
-The app demonstrates the use of fundamental Flutter widgets and concepts such as `TextField`, `Buttons`, `Form Validation`, and `Navigation`.
+The app demonstrates the use of fundamental Flutter widgets and concepts such as `TextField`, `Buttons` and `Navigation`.

 ## ✨ Features
 ✅ Responsive UI (Mobile, Tablet, Web)